AlexandreFenyo/net-monitor/README.md

 ````

 To manage these canvas, you must not call the Chart.js API but the net-monitor one.
 As said before, a manager can handle several charts, using views.
 So you need to create a configuration object that defines an array of views.

-Each view associates a dataset with a canvas id and some more parameters (lifetime
+Each view associates a dataset with a canvas id and some more parameters:

+- the lifetime the view must display (seconds),
+- the top label,
+- the bottom label.